julienj2003/HFT-Market-Making-Engine/README.md

 ## 📖 Project Overview

 The engine connects to Binance Perpetuals and Coinbase Spot via WebSockets.
 It acknowledges that price discovery often happens first in the futures market (Lead) before reflecting in spot markets (Lag).
-By synthesizing these feeds, the engine calculates a "Consolidated Fair Value" and places Bid/Ask quotes around it.
+By synthesizing these feeds, the engine calculates a Consolidated Fair Value and places Bid/Ask quotes around it.
 To manage risk, the engine dynamically skews its quotes based on its current inventory ($q$) to ensure it always returns to a neutral position.

 ## 📂 File Architecture & Roles